Arthelh/NCNF/summaries/sprint2.md

 # David

 I added a the user interface for creating events.
 This includes name, description, an image, website, etc. There were no particular issues beside sanitizing the user input.
 The solution I settled on was to add a utility class that offers static methods that perform input verification.
 This can be expanded on and reused in other parts of th projects.
-It took way more time to build the social creation UI, Keran created the tests and overall this task took 3 to 4 times the expected time for completion
+It took way more time to build the event creation UI, Keran created the tests and overall this task took 3 to 4 times the expected time for completion

 # Eloi

-I extended to Event class for Database Support : added method to load an Event from the Database, update a particular field et store an social on the database.
+I extended to Event class for Database Support : added method to load an Event from the Database, update a particular field et store an event on the database.
 Took more time than expected because of merging every Event class previously made.
-I also coded a first version of the "Saved a feature social" which took the expected time.
-It's very basic for now : press on a button to save social and the id of the button is added to a saved_event array list of the user.
+I also coded a first version of the "Saved a feature event" which took the expected time.
+It's very basic for now : press on a button to save event and the id of the button is added to a saved_event array list of the user.

 # Emmanuelle

 I first finished writing tests for the code that I wrote last week.
 Then, I merged my branch with the main branch and launched a pull request.
 Finally, I started working on a way to cache Event entities.

 The merge took a lot longer than I expected since I ran into quite a few issues.
-Also, my estimate for the caching of social entities was off, and therefore I am not finished yet.
+Also, my estimate for the caching of event entities was off, and therefore I am not finished yet.
 For next week, I hope to estimate better.

 # Jérémie